 Figure 9-90d—Special User Info field format

 The PHY Version Identifier subfield indicates the PHY version of the solicited TB PPDU that is not an HE TB PPDU.
-The PHY Version Identifier subfield is set to 0 for EHT.
-The values from 1 to 7 are reserved.
+The PHY Version Identifier subfield is set to 0 for EHT or set to 1 for UHR.
+The values from 2 to 7 are reserved.

 The UL Bandwidth Extension subfield, together with the UL BW subfield in the Common Info field, indicates the bandwidth of the solicited TB PPDU (i.e., the bandwidth in the U-SIG field of the EHT TB PPDU).
 The UL Bandwidth Extension subfield is defined in Table 9-46g (UL Bandwidth Extension subfield encoding).